tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 </div>

-That difference accidentally causes different purrr functions to handle `NULL` differently.
 Now all list modifying functions will create an element containing `NULL`:

 <div class="highlight">